temitopeakin1/temitopeakin1/README.md

 Akinmegha Temitope alias <b>T'megha</b> the dude who craves for Knowledge, and passionately seeks it wherever and however its concealed.

-I'm a Passionate Front end Developer <=> Flutter Developer, A member of the [Nigerian computer Society](https://www.ncs.org.ng/),
+I'm a Passionate Front end Developer <=> Flutter Developer, I also have expertise in Modelling and Simulation by the side when need be.

+A member of the [Nigerian computer Society](https://www.ncs.org.ng/),

 It gives me so much excitement to affect people's life positively by building quality products and making the world a better place to be.